-The way to learn how to have a healthy heart is to put more importance on eating healthy foods, getting enough exercise, and limiting your stress.
+The path to having a healthy heart starts with putting more importance on eating healthy foods, getting enough exercise, and limiting your stress.

 Being heart healthy takes a series of steps that include good nutrition, exercise, and positive lifestyle habits.